chmc-mcmc/mathematica/README.md

 The approach seems to work.

-I highly suspect that some angry and aggressive people don't even understand half a word
+I highly suspect that some angry and aggressive people don't even understand half a word.

 # Codebase for
 * "A Multi-Trajectory Monte Carlo Sampler"